piyavach/PRCDv2/README.md

 distance2(descriptor_relation["car1"]

-Note: Our method PRCDv2 is high effective while the same or similar bacground are setting up with difference object arrangement.
+Note: Our method PRCDv2 is high effective while the similar background or especially same background or same place are setting up with difference object arrangement.
 However cropping object dection such deep learning helps PRCD similarity evatuation.